Enforcement & Collection of Child Support

 Ask the Local Child Support Agency to Help You Enforce the Order

 Families receiving public assistance.
 In Maryland, each county has a Child Support Enforcement Agency location that can assist custodial parents in establishing an order for, and collecting child support from the other parent.
-A list of locations if available online here.
+A list of locations is available online here.
 This agency is responsible for collecting child support for families receiving cash assistance.
-If you receive cash assistance or medical assistance, child support services will be provided free of charge.
+If you receive cash assistance, medical assistance, or have not received at least $3,500 of child support within a 12-month period beginning October 1 of each year, child support services will be provided free of charge.

 Tools the Agency can use to collect child support.
 If the noncustodial parent does not pay on time, or does not pay in full, the child support enforcement office may:

 - Withhold child support from wages and unemployment benefits, Workers’ Compensation claims, etc;

 - Intercept federal and state tax refunds to pay child support arrears;